Yankees vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Yankees Recent Betting Performance

+- The Yankees have played as the favorite in nine of their past 10 games and won six of those contests.

+- In their last 10 games with a total, the Yankees and their opponents are 3-7-0 when it comes to hitting the over.

 - The Yankees have not played a game with a spread over their last 10 outings.
-New York and its opponent have fallen short of the over/under in three straight games, with the average total established by bookmakers during that span being 7.7.
+New York and its opponent have fallen short of the over/under in four straight games, with the average total established by bookmakers during that stretch being 8.1.

 Yankees Betting Records & Stats

-- The Yankees have won 66.7% of the games this season when they were favored on the moneyline (10-5).
+- The Yankees are 10-6 in games they were favored on the moneyline (winning 62.5% of those games).

-- New York has gone 8-4 (winning 66.7% of its games) when playing as moneyline favorites of -140 or shorter.
+- New York has gone 8-5 (winning 61.5% of its games) when it has played as moneyline favorites of -140 or shorter.

-- Based on this contest's moneyline, the Yankees' implied win probability is 58.3%.
+- Based on this matchup's moneyline, the Yankees' implied win probability is 58.3%.

-- New York has combined with opponents to go over the total six times this season for a 6-10-0 record against the over/under.
+- New York has had an over/under set by bookmakers 17 times, and have combined with opponents to go over the total in six of those games (6-11-0).

-- The Yankees have not had a spread set for a matchup this season.
+- The Yankees have not had a run line set for a game this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.